pabloclarkd/web/content/project/educacion-pandemia/index.md

 subtitle: "A research project exploring some of the effects brought by the pandemic on students and schools in Mexico"

 summary: Two research reports that analyze distance-learning policies during the pandemic in the Mexican educational system.
-The first document explores the effects of remote schooling on pupil's attendance and learning, in order to argue the urgency of public policies that manage the medium and long-term consequences of a generation of students who learn less or cut their education short.
-The second document zooms in on the some of the actions implemented during the return to in-person classes, which intended to provide teachers with tools to diagnose student learning and to give support to pupils who fell behind their peers.
+The first document explores the effects of remote schooling on pupil's attendance and learning, in order to argue the urgency of public policies that manage the medium term consequences of a generation of students who learned less or cut their education short.
+The second document zooms in on the the actions implemented during the return to in-person classes, which intended to provide teachers with tools to diagnose student learning and to give support to pupils who fell behind their peers.

 authors:
 - admin